mikadosoftware/workstation/README.rst

 Docker Workstation Anywhere
 ===========================

-The concept of an *immutable server* for prodiction deployment is now fully mainstream, but the same concepts underpinning servers is less applied to the workstations on which the developers work.
+The concept of an *immutable server* for production deployment is now fully mainstream, but the same concepts underpinning servers is less applied to the workstations on which the developers work.

-We have a tendancy to start with a nice clean laptop, a Mac if we are lucky, and slowly but surely *stuff* creeps on, dependancies we did not know about appear and we stop trusting our main tool.
+We have a tendancy to start with a nice clean laptop, a Mac if we are lucky, and slowly but surely *stuff* creeps on, dependancies we did not know about appear and we stop trusting the platform we stand on.

-So I have used Docker to make my own "immutable" workstation.
-It is the same stack running on my banged-about-on-commute laptop, my wife's nice big screen iMac and even on my client's Windows box, that I had to use for policy reasons.
+So I have used Docker to make my own *immutable workstation*.
+It is the same stack running on my banged-about-on-commute laptop, my wife's nice big screen iMac and even on my client's Windows box, that I had to use for client's policy reasons.

+I get the same development environment everywhere (well, depends on the client), and the ratchet effect of continuously improving security - I can always improve something on the install, and re-use that install on the server side.

 I use X-Forwarding to run the same visual tools, configured the same way, on any box I am working on, and *anything* that changes I keep in source control